bizlett/faze-movie/README.md

 Still images on the website were sourced from [Pexels](https://www.pexels.com/).
 I specifically chose landscape photos for the gallery and hero image for continuity in design as my gallery is displayed on a page instead of using a carousel or similar.

-I cut my trailer together using (Microsoft Photos app)[https://www.microsoft.com/en-gb/windows/photo-movie-editor].
+I cut my trailer together using [Microsoft Photos app](https://www.microsoft.com/en-gb/windows/photo-movie-editor).
 The royalty free, stock music was provided through the editing app.
 The stock footage in the trailer was sourced from [Pexels](https://www.pexels.com/).

+All my images and the trailer have a border radius applied to give them a futuristic feel.

 [Back to Top](#table-of-contents)